slowjams/AWS/Demystifying AWS.md

 * Every VPC has a **VPC Router**, see `10.16.0.1`- VPC Router below.
 The primary function of this VPC router is to take all of the route tables defined within that VPC, and then direct the traffic flow within that VPC, as well as to subnets outside of the VPC, based on the rules defined within those tables.
 VPC Router manages the traffic between subnets (in same VPC of course) and between a subnet with AWS Public Zone such as Internet Gateway, note that the traffic can be controlled by **Route Table** of subnets.
 Every subnet comes with a default Route Table (e.g the one in next section where the first two entries are the default ones).

-* An **Internet Gateway** (`IGW`)is region resilient (works for all AZs) and can be attached to a VPC
+* An **Internet Gateway**: (a virtual router)is region resilient (works for all AZs) and can be attached to a VPC.
+An Internet Gateway rewrite a packet to change it is source address (private ip address) to a public ip address as you will understand more below:

-* For ipv4, no public ip address is assigned to e.g EC2 instance, **public IP addresses are assigned to an Elastic Network Interface (ENI)**.
+For ipv4, no public ip address is assigned to e.g EC2 instance, **public IP addresses are assigned to an Elastic Network Interface (ENI), not EC2 instance itself** (even though it makes you think ip address is assigned to EC2 instance directly as the choose box says "Auto-assign public IP" in EC2 Launching).
 An instance can have multiple ENIs. and  `IGW` assoicates the instance's private address with a public ip address via translation (this process is called **static NAT**), so OS won't be able to see the IPv4 address.
 However for IPv6, public ip addresses are directly assigned to instances (underlying OS can see ipv6 public address).
 When you lauch a new EC2 instance, you get one public DNS name someting like `ec2-3-89-7-136.compute-1.amazonaws.com`, one **primary** private IPV4 address and one public IPV4 address (will change when you stop and start the EC2 instance), inside the VPC, the public DNS name always resolves to the private ip address and outside in public internet, the public DNS name resolve to the public ip address.
 Note that EC2 instance can be attached mutiple ENI (Elastic Network Interface) and each ENI has its private IP address, and you can have one elastic ip per pirvate IPV4 address

 Note that for most of online course that instructs to create an EC2 instance then change security group to enable SSH on port 22 then remote connect to the instance, this work because you create the EC2 instance in default VPC's subnets which are all public subnets by default and those public subnets are connected to default IGW.